LINC

 The LINC (Laboratory INstrument Computer) is a 12-bit, 2048-word transistorized computer.
-The LINC is considered by some the first minicomputer and a forerunner to the personal computer.
-Originally named the "Linc", suggesting the project's origins at MIT's Lincoln Laboratory, it was renamed LINC after the project moved from the Lincoln Laboratory.
+The LINC is considered by some to be the first minicomputer and a forerunner to the personal computer.
+Originally named the Linc, suggesting the project's origins at MIT's Lincoln Laboratory, it was renamed LINC after the project moved from the Lincoln Laboratory.
 The LINC was designed by Wesley A. Clark and Charles Molnar.

 The LINC and other "MIT Group" machines were designed at MIT and eventually built by Digital Equipment Corporation (DEC) and Spear Inc. of Waltham, Massachusetts (later a division of Becton, Dickinson and Company).
 The LINC sold for more than $40,000 at the time.
 A typical configuration included an enclosed 6'X20" rack; four boxes holding (1) two tape drives, (2) display scope and input knobs, (3) control console and (4) data terminal interface; and a keyboard.